alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-04.md

 - Create an Azure Chaos Studio's Experiment(s) that can simulate a region failure

 During the experiment, were you able to order a pizza?
-If not, what could you do to make your application resiliant
+If not, what could you do to make your application more resiliant

 ## Tips